rainplus/web-ext-reference/09_Manifest_keys.md

 Notes __

      Notes __Content scripts are not applied to tabs already open when the extension is loaded.
-|  Full support Yes| Partial support48
+|  Full support Yes|  Partial support 48

 Notes __

-Partial support48
+Partial support 48

 Notes __